botre/anki-decks/src/computer-science.md

 Recursive function in which the recursive call is the last statement that is executed by the function.

-So basically nothing is left to execute after the recursion call.
+As there is no task left after the recursive call, it will be easier for the compiler to optimize the code.

 ## LSP